rawhex/hidiot.com/_docs/developing_on_hidiot/understanding_sketches.md

 ---
 title: Understanding Sketches
-category: Developing HIDIOT
+category: Developing on HIDIOT
 order: 2
 ---

 Programs created in the Arduino IDE are called sketches.
 We're going to look at an example sketch, and go through some of the concepts behind it.
-We'll also look at some of the differences between programming an arduino and programming the HIDIOT.
+We'll also look at some of the differences between programming an Arduino and programming the HIDIOT.

 ## What You Will Learn